 We can assist you in obtaining this information with absolutely no cost to you.

 Just contact your LASERTRON Project Advisor.

-The excel spreadsheet link at the bottom of this section can be downloaded to your computer.
-It will help you to understand the revenue potential of your LASERTRON laser tag attraction.
+The excel spreadsheet we provide will help you to understand the revenue potential of your LASERTRON laser tag attraction.

 There are several variables that can be adjusted within the spreadsheet.
 It is important to note that each one of the variables has the ability to significantly affect your laser tag’s revenue potential in either a positive or negative way.